Showing posts with label classes. Show all posts

 Prophets/Evangelists

 This is more or less the idea I proposed in this post.
 Clerics are outside the church hierarchy, though they may or may not have started there.
 They were chosen by their deity for a special purpose.
 They may be reformers of a church that has been corrupted or lost it's way, founders of a heretical sect with a new interpretation, or the first in ages to hear the voice of a new god.
-Priests here may have no magic or may be powerful indeed but false in their theology.
+Priests here may have no magic or may be powerful indeed but erroneous in their theology.

 Mystics